davidpaps/algorithms/README.md

 <img src='images/topological.png'>

 - See the [Breadth First Search](python/breadth_first_search.py) file for a working example of the BFS algorithm, written in Python.
+See the [Breadth First Search](javascript/breadthFirstSearch.js) file for a working example of the BFS algorithm, written in JavaScript.

 - BFS has a Big O of **_O(V+E)_** (V for number of `Vertices` (Nodes) and E for Edges)